 The RDP simulator currently supports Poisson arrivals and exponentially distributed session durations.
 Thus, the session arrival rate parameter describes the mean value λ of the Poisson distribution and the session duration parameter denotes the mean value $E[X] = 1/\lambda$ of the exponential distribution.
+More sophisticated distributions are planned to be used for future work.

-In our simulations each node in the network attempts once to establish a route at a time instant described by the arrival rate process.
-If RDP establishes a route, that route will last for the duration of the session.
+In our simulations each node in the network attempts to establish a route at a time instant described by the arrival rate process.
+If RDP establishes a route, then that specific route will last for the duration of the session.
 The simulations are terminated when all established sessions end.